-His audience dramatically expanded after his large sculpture was shown at the 2013 Sculpture by the Sea exhibition in Sydney.
+His audience dramatically expanded after his large sculpture Diminish and Ascend was shown at the 2013 Sculpture by the Sea exhibition in Sydney.
 The work featured a clever optical and conceptual illusion: a stairway to heaven, reaching up and over the edge of a cliff and diminishing in size as it ascended, seemingly, into infinity.
 It was a staircase that you couldn’t climb, literally or figuratively.
 The innate function of a staircase had been transformed into metaphor.
 Around half a million people saw this work and it was one of the most popular and photographed pieces in the exhibition.

 McCracken’s approach to making public art is diverse and inquisitive –he is currently interested in creating more ephemeral land art projects, where maintenance of the work is part of an ongoing, ritualistic performance that is integral to the work itself.
 These projects are in contrast to other recent works that are made of steel and designed to last millennia.
 McCracken deeply considers the idea of art in the public realm, and its lifespan.
 He notes that funding bodies for public art often lean towards work that will not require huge maintenance in years to come.
 Refusing to let this reality dictate the trajectory of his practice, he has simply diversified and become even more adept at creating an expanding group of works, incorporating both traditional and new techniques and materials.